District of Columbia

 DC occupies a unique position in the American legal landscape.
 As a federal district rather than a state, its residents live at the intersection of local DC Council legislation and federal regulatory authority.
 Federal agencies like the Federal Trade Commission, housed in DC itself, exercise direct oversight over privacy practices that affect District residents alongside the DC Attorney General's own enforcement powers.

 The District's approach to data privacy has evolved significantly in recent years.
-The landmark Security Breach Protection Amendment Act of 2020 modernized DC's breach notification requirements, while ongoing legislative efforts continue to expand protections into areas like consumer health data.
+The landmark Security Breach Protection Amendment Act of 2020 modernized DC's breach notification requirements, while ongoing legislative efforts in the 26th Council continue to expand protections into areas like consumer health data.

 DC Breach Notification Law: D.C.
 Code Sections 28-3851 Through 28-3853